shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/install-desktop-silent.md

 ---
 layout: default
-title: How do I install the Shotgun Desktop silently on Windows?
+title: How do I install the ShotGrid Desktop silently on Windows?
 pagename: install-desktop-silent
 lang: en
 ---